uc-cdis/gen3-helm/docs/local-observability.md

 ## Overview

-Gen3 services emit two kinds of telemetry: Prometheus metrics scraped from a `/metrics` endpoint, and OpenTelemetry traces pushed over OTLP.
-In a deployed cluster both flow through [Grafana Alloy](../helm/alloy/SETUP.md), which forwards metrics to Mimir, logs to Loki, and traces to Tempo.
+Gen3 services emit four kinds of telemetry: Prometheus metrics scraped from a `/metrics` endpoint, logs written to stdout, OpenTelemetry traces pushed over OTLP, and continuous profiles pushed to Pyroscope.
+In a deployed cluster the first three flow through [Grafana Alloy](../helm/alloy/SETUP.md), which forwards metrics to Mimir, logs to Loki, and traces to Tempo.
+Profiles take no such detour - the SDK inside each service pushes them straight to Pyroscope, so nothing in Alloy's configuration is involved in carrying them.

 This guide stands the same Alloy pipeline up on a kind cluster, backed by a single-pod LGTM stack instead of the [observability](../helm/observability/SETUP.md) chart.
 You get Grafana, Prometheus, Tempo, Loki, and Pyroscope in one container, and Alloy configured as it is in a real cluster apart from the three addresses it writes to and one added log-processing stage.

 That stage is the one deliberate behavioural difference, and it matters when comparing against a deployed cluster: the overlay promotes each log line's `trace_id` to Loki structured metadata and